You receive a bounce message saying your email has not been delivered

 The Non Delivery Report tells you that the user (email address) does not exist.

-- You typed the recipient's email address incorrectly – double check the address and resend the email.
+- You may have typed the recipient's email address incorrectly – please double check the address and try resending the email.

 - You have the wrong email address stored in your auto complete cache or address book – this could be because you previously typed the email address incorrectly (and your email program has stored this) or the recipient has a new email address, but your address book or autocomplete cache has the old email address.
 Update your address book and/or autocomplete cache.